-Lynn Vavreck studies political campaigns, with an emphasis on undecided voters and how candidate behavior and the state of the economy affect voters.
-She is co-author of the e-book "The Gamble: Choice and Chance in the 2012 Presidential Election" which used statistical analysis to chart the effect the economy and other issues have on voters' choices.
+Vavreck is a professor of political science, and an expert on political campaigns, with an emphasis on undecided voters and how candidate behavior and the state of the economy affect voters.
+She is a regular contributor to the New York Times data-driven politics and policy blog “The Upshot” and co-authored the “The Gamble: Choice and Chance in the 2012 Presidential Election.”

-Tim Groeling is an expert on political communications and new media.
+Groeling is an associate professor of communication studies and an expert on political communications and new media.
 He is the author of the book “When Politicians Attack: Party Discipline and the Media,” which addressed the 2012 campaign and President Obama’s prospects for reelection.

-Mark Peterson specializes in elections, presidential politics and how the interactions among the presidency, Congress and interest groups affect domestic policy.
+Peterson is a professor of public policy who specializes in elections, presidential politics and how the interactions among the presidency, Congress and interest groups affect domestic policy.

-Mark Sawyer specializes in racial politics and the role of young voters in local, state and national elections.
+Sawyer, professor of African American studies and political science, specializes in how race affects politics and the role of young voters in local, state and national elections.